-To weave the basic unit, you’ll need at least two ends and two picks.
+To weave the basic unit, you'll need at least two ends and two picks.
 This weave requires a minimum of two healing frames, although it is possible to utilize more than two healing frames to weave this design.
 The warp and filler threads alternately cross in this style of weaving.
-Its many applications are cambric and muslin fabrics, blankets and canvases, dhotis and sarees, shirts and suits, and so forth.
+Its many applications are cambric and muslin fabrics, blankets and canvases, dhotis and sarees, shirts and suits, etc.

 There are three different types of plain weaves.
 They are as follows: